cfaagaard/CGM.NET/readme.md

 # Introduction

-Datalogger for (with Nightscout-uploader) for the 600-series pump.
+Datalogger (with Nightscout-uploader) for the 600-series pump.
 It runs on:

 * Windows 10
 * Raspberry Pi 3 with Windows Iot